blakelaw/blakelaw.github.io/_portfolio/nba-referee.md

 result_df = psm_data.apply(lambda row: pd.concat([row, find_closest_match(row)]), axis=1)
 {% endhighlight %}

-With every game now matched, paired t-tests will be conducted for each referee.
-These tests will compare the W/L distribution of the referee against all corresponding matches.
+With every game now matched, paired t-tests were conducted for each referee.
+These tests compared the W/L distribution of the referee against all corresponding matches.
 If a significant difference in winning percentage is observed, it may be inferred that the referee's presence is influencing the game outcome.
-Upon completing the t-tests, metrics such as t-statistic (how far the statistic is from the null hypothesis), p-value (probability of observing the data if the null hypothesis is true), and Cohen's d (a measure of effect size; generally d > 0.8 is considered large) will be reported.
+Upon completing the t-tests, metrics such as t-statistic (how far the statistic is from the null hypothesis), p-value (probability of observing the data if the null hypothesis is true), and Cohen's d (a measure of effect size; generally d > 0.8 is considered large) were calculated.
 The top 10 referees by lowest p-values are shown below:

 ![Table of p-values](https://camo.githubusercontent.com/997798ca37b9966b83a16d058c6558f9ffaa837c958fa7a17a5d18d25f7fbea3/68747470733a2f2f692e696d6775722e636f6d2f644d466b4573462e706e67)

-Therefore, from this matching technique, the conclusion is that there's no evidence <i>any</i> referee significantly impacts NBA games, assuming a 5% significance level.
+Therefore, based on this matching technique, there is no evidence <i>any</i> referee significantly impacts NBA games, assuming a 5% significance level.
 Given the NBA's emphasis on officiating, this isn't shocking.
-So, if you're worried about referees skewing game outcomes, relax—for now.
-Just remember, this is one way to look at the data, and alternative analyses could potentially tell a different story.
+So, if you're worried about referees skewing game outcomes, relax -- for now.